Treatment for pigmentation

 A common problem in women is age spots, influenced by genetics, sun exposure, and hormones.
 Mechanical irritation can also cause darkening of the skin.
 Women may experience reddish-brown skin darkening on the sides of the neck (Civatte's poikiloderma), influenced by cosmetic products and the sun.
 Skin darkening can also result from laser resurfacing.

-Age spots (Melasma) are primarily skin pigment changes that occur only in women.
+Age spots (melasma) are primarily skin pigment changes that occur only in women.
 Age spots typically appear on women's faces as dark patches, most often during the summer months when sunlight exposure is at its peak.
 The most common locations are the forehead, cheeks, upper lip, nose, and chin.

 The main risk factors are sun exposure and female hormones.
 Age spots often appear during pregnancy or after starting birth control pills.
-Skin melanocytes produce too much pigment, causing a change in color.
+Skin melanocytes produce too much pigment, causing a change in colour.
 Age spots can be treated, but the success of treatment depends on strict sun protection starting early in the spring.

 Superficial pigmentation changes can be treated with IPL laser or skin peeling procedures.